CMU-BORG/GymSlug/README.md

 # GymSlug
 This a registered custom gym environment for reinforcement learning toward bio-inspired, explainable control of Aplysia californica feeding via motor neuron control.
 Please refer to [pending] for details.

-# usage.ipynb provides am example of a complete training routine using DQN
+# usage.ipynb provides an example of a complete training routine using DQN

 # Basic usage below:
 # Installation